-If you’ve been accused, charged or arrested for DWI, you should contact the Law Office of Michael D. Litman, PLLC as soon as possible.
-Michael Litman, based in White Plains, NY, has over a decade of experience and knowledge defending those charged with DWI offenses.
+If you’ve been accused, charged or arrested for DUI, you should contact the Law Office of Michael D. Litman, PLLC as soon as possible.
+Mike Litman, based in White Plains, NY, has over a decade of experience and knowledge defending those charged with DUI offenses.
 We serve residents of Westchester County, White Plains and the New York Metro area.

 Driving under the influence includes a range of charges, each of which is handled in a slightly different way.
 For example, an individual with a higher blood alcohol level may be charged with aggravated driving while intoxicated, instead of simply driving while intoxicated.
 An individual found guilty of multiple cases of driving under the influence within a 10-year period will face harsher penalties on subsequent offenses.

 The penalty for driving while intoxicated is a fine of $500 to $1,000, jail time for up to one year, license revocation for at least six months, and having an ignition interlock device (IID) installed on your vehicle for one year.
 Subsequent offenses may receive stiffer penalties.

 The penalty for aggravated driving while intoxicated is a fine of $1,000 to $2,500, up to one year in jail, license revocation for at least one year, and having an ignition interlock device (IID) installed on your vehicle for one year.
 Subsequent offenses may receive stiffer penalties.